onheap/eval/README.md

   (> balance 3000))
 ```

 Example of using Constant and Operator.
-The `IOS` is a customized constant which can be predefined in [ConstantMap](compiler.go#L137).
+The `IOS` is a customized constant which can be pre-defined in [ConstantMap](compiler.go#L137).
 The sub-expression `(to_version "2.3.4")` calls the `to_version` operator to parse the string literal `"2.3.4"` into a specially formatted number for the outer comparison expression.
 ```lisp
 (and
   (= platform IOS) ;; IOS is a constant